Open Access Monographs

 Open Access Monograph publishing

-Funders such as UKRI and the Wellcome Trust now have open access policies for monographs and the next REF open access policy is likely to include an open access monographs requirement.
-For more information on funder requirements for open access monographs see Funder Open Access Requirements.
+Funders such as UKRI and the Wellcome Trust now have open access policies for monographs.
+The next REF open access policy is likely to include an open access monographs requirement.
+See Funder Open Access for more.

 The University is keen to support authors to make their monographs open access and meet funder requirements.
-Advice for authors considering publishing their monograph open access is available on our Support for Open Access page.
+Support for Open Access has advice for authors considering publishing their monograph open access.

 Library commitment to open access monographs